Is your blender not working? Something might be jamming the blades.

 - Find your switch and carefully remove it.

 - Bring out your multimeter and test the switch for continuity.

 No continuity means that the switch will have to be replaced.
 If you’re a visual person like me, there are many online blender repair videos you can use for reference.

 #4 Your Fuse Is Blown

-Solution: Follow the steps from point #3 to expose your appliance’s internal components and identify your fuse.
-You don’t need a multimeter to test it for viability, as a blown fuse is very easy to spot.
-All you have to do is look for blackening inside its glass body, and a broken filament.
+Solution: Follow the steps from the previous point to expose your blender’s internal components and identify your fuse.
+You don’t need a multimeter to test the fuse for viability.
+I find that a blown fuse is easy to spot (if the fuse is made of glass and see-through).